Quickstart

 When you're happy with how the assistant is performing:

-- Paste it into your website's HTML, just before the closing
+- Copy the code snippet and paste it into your website's HTML, just before the closing

 </body>tag. - Visit your website and start a test conversation to confirm everything is working.